Feature groups

 Every feature ties back to service quality, conversion, or operating leverage.

-This page is structured around business problems first: repetitive support work, product discovery friction, post-purchase confusion, and billing trust.
+This page is structured around business problems first: repetitive support work, product discovery friction, post-purchase confusion, workflow overhead, and conversion opportunities beyond the widget.

 Feature map